Last update: September 3, 2022.

 …typical west exposure and barren rock face.
 (Wilson, 51)

 He also provides a sketch of the rock face and of individual images.
 There are three of them – a human figure with outstretched arms, a moose, and four oblique lines.
 The lines are often described as tally marks.
-A more recent visitor’s description included two moose figures and the lines but did not make mention of the human figure.
-We’ll see for ourselves when we pass by in July.
+The pictographs, as well as others, are easy to find as you paddle along.
+Approaching the site from the north, the first pictographs you will see are on the rock face below.